 Outside the Frame

 Outside the Frame trains homeless and marginalized youth to be the directors of their own films and lives.
-Our film program provides job training, a creative outlet, an audience, and a sense of dignity and possibility.
+Our film workshops provides job training, a creative outlet, an audience, and a sense of dignity and possibility.

 Bottom Line for Portland